SOPX vs

 What is the core difference between SOPX and Dozuki?

 Dozuki is an enterprise connected worker platform built for large manufacturers with complex requirements: LMS and MES integrations, embedded data capture, AI-powered change communication, and compliance-grade audit trails.
 Getting started requires a demo and typically a paid implementation engagement.
-SOPX is built for operations managers, training managers, and business owners at smaller manufacturers, 20 to 250 people, who need structured SOPs generated fast and maintained accurately without months of setup.
+SOPX is built for operations managers, training managers, and business owners at growing manufacturers, 20 to 300 people, who need structured SOPs generated fast and maintained accurately without months of setup.
 Sign up, upload a video, and publish your first SOP in under 10 minutes.

 Does Dozuki have AI video-to-SOP generation?